Unemployment Insurance – After You Apply

 - Employment Development Department Customer Account Number Notification (DE 5614) (PDF)

-Your EDD Customer Account Number (EDDCAN) is required to register for UI Online and may be used instead of your Social Security number when speaking with the EDD.
+Your EDD Customer Account Number (EDDCAN) is required to register for UI Online.
+If you were automatically enrolled in UI Online or already have an existing UI Online account there is no need to re-register.
+Your EDDCAN may be used instead of your Social Security number when speaking with the EDD so it is important to keep for your records.

 - Unemployment Insurance Benefits: What You Need to Know (DE 1275B) (PDF)